 After just a few years of expanding that notion into other ventures, the “Parrot Heads” of Buffett’s fandom began to account for $40 million in annual revenue—and that was before the vacation resorts began popping up.

-“Margaritaville,” which turned 40 this year, was never intended to inspire this kind of devotion.
+“Margaritaville” was never intended to inspire this kind of devotion.
 It was written after Buffett, as an aspiring musician toiling in Nashville, found himself in Key West, Florida, following a cancelled booking in Miami and marveling at the sea of tourists clogging the beaches.

 Like the other songs on his album, Changes in Latitudes, Changes in Attitudes, it didn’t receive a lot of radio play.
 Instead, Buffett began to develop his following by opening up for The Eagles.
 Even at 30, Buffett was something less than hip—a flip-flopped performer with a genial stage presence that seemed to invite an easygoing vibe among crowds.
-“Margaritaville,” an anthem to that kind of breezy attitude, peaked at number eight on the Billboard charts in 1977.
-While that’s impressive for any single, its legacy would quickly evolve beyond the music industry's method for gauging success.
+“Margaritaville,” an anthem to that kind of breezy attitude, peaked at No. 8 on the Billboard charts in 1977.
+While that’s impressive for any single, its legacy would quickly evolve beyond the music industry’s method for gauging success.